 Step 6 – Know When To Walk Away

 And that’s all there is to it!
-With a little practice, you’ll have your dogs posing for photos in no time!
+With a little practice, you can have your dog posing for photos in no time.
 And don’t forget to share them with us!
-Tag your shots with #gopetfriendly on Instagram so we can follow your adventures.
+Tag your Instagram posts with #gopetfriendly so we can follow your adventures.

 Gear Used in This Post: